 The robot calibration check can't identify every calibration problem.

-If the check passed, but something still seems wrong, see if the problem is specifically mentioned in Movement and positioning problems.
+If the check passed, but something still seems wrong, see if the problem is specifically mentioned in Movement, positioning, and calibration problems.
 Otherwise, reach out to Opentrons Support.

 Watch out for labware calibration